-Some profession-specific loans may also offer this benefit.
+Some loans that are specifically designed for certain professional students may also offer this benefit.
 The Health Professions Student Loan Program is a prominent example.
 These loans do not begin to accrue interest until after the student has graduated and a one-year grace period has elapsed.

-Direct Unsubsidized Loans do not offer this benefit, and neither do PLUS loans.
-With these loans, interest will begin accruing immediately, even if you aren’t required to make payments.
+You won't receive the benefit described above on a Direct Unsubsidized Loan, PLUS Loan, or Direct Consolidation Loan.
+With these student loans, interest will begin accruing immediately, even if you aren’t required to make payments until after you graduate.

 That accrued interest will be added to your balance once repayment begins.
 You can avoid this potential financial impact by making interest-only payments while you’re in school.